lucasdeeiroz/adb_runner/README.md

 # adb_runner
-A Python script for running commands for all connected Android devices in parallel
+A Python script for running commands for connected Android devices in parallel